West Virginia Law Review

 Locus poenitentiae, [FN96] Latin for "opportunity to

-repent," refers to the time
+repent," refers to the time period in which one may recant

-period in which one may recant false testimony and avoid a
+false testimony and avoid a perjury prosecution.

 Like all other recantation defense elements, a subtle

-difference in language affects
+difference in language affects the defense's application

-first required a liar to
+significantly.
+The Ezaugi court first required a liar to

 recant his statement "promptly" before it became manifest

-that the falsity was or
+that the falsity was or would be exposed and before the

+proceeding was prejudiced.
 [FN97] Following the

 Model Penal Code's lead, [FN98] New York codified Ezaugi

-using the language "in
+using the language "in the course of the proceeding in

-instead of "promptly."
+which it was made," [FN99] instead of "promptly."

-[FN100] The vast majority of jurisdictions use language that
+[FN100] The vast majority of jurisdictions use language

-to the Model Penal Code.
-A smaller number of courts use
+that is largely synonymous to the Model Penal Code.
+A

-language that is similar,
+smaller number of courts use language that is similar,

 but more defined, such as during the "same continuous

-[FN102] and before the case
+official proceeding," [FN102] and before the case

 is "submitted to the ultimate trier of fact."
-[FN103]

 But for the Model Penal Code, and other statutes like it,

-mean?
-As mentioned earlier, for over thirty years that New
+what does "proceeding" mean?
+As mentioned earlier, for

-York Penal Law section
+over thirty years that New York Penal Law section

-210.25 has been on the books, New York's judiciary has never
+210.25 has been on the books, New York's judiciary has

-commented on its
+never commented on its recantation defense statute.

-have at least received
+[FN104] Other jurisdictions have at least received

-interpretations from their judiciaries: "Without question,"
+interpretations from their judiciaries: "Without

-a New Jersey court said,
+question," a New Jersey court said, "the term

-cover each step or all
+each step or all

 steps in a criminal action from commencement to final